kmcolli/satellite/readme.md

 <b>[Install Cloud Pak for Data on IBM Cloud Satellite](https://github.com/kmcolli/satellite/blob/master/docs/cp4d/satellite-cp4d.md)</b>.
 --

-This sections also covers how to setup up Portworx and Cloud Object Storage as the image registry for Satellite.
+This section also covers how to setup up Portworx and Cloud Object Storage as the image registry for Satellite.